-The following students were awarded IBACS Brain Research Assistantships in Neuroimaging (IBRAiN) for the 2017-2018 academic year.
-IBRAiN fellows help BIRC users design and implement experimental procedures for fMRI, EEG, tDCS, TMS and other methodologies, assist in recruitment and prepping of participants, provide resources for data analysis, and oversee use of equipment by others.
-Click here for more information about this program.
+The CT Institute for the Brain and Cognitive Sciences (IBaCS) offers IBACS-BIRC Research Assistantships in Neuroimaging (IBRAiN).
+After formal training, IBRAiN fellows provide a teaching resource to help BIRC users design and implement experimental procedures for fMRI, EEG, TMS and other methodologies, provide resources for data analysis, and oversee use of equipment by others.
+IBRAiN service to BIRC users is intended to be focused on educating BIRC users, rather than deliverable results.
+Click here for information about the scope of IBRAiN activities and associated policy.
+Click here for more information about applying to this program.

 Research Interests: The brain activates and represents meaning in complex ways.
 At a cognitive level, we deal with meaning using concepts which help to guide action and predict outcomes over a wide range of contexts.
 My research uses fMRI to examine the functional and structural connectivity underlying concept networks, representationally and as they develop in learning, as well as electrophysiology to examine activation dynamics.

 Research Interests: I am interested in the cognitive and neural mechanisms underlying spoken word recognition, particularly regarding how top-down (e.g., attention, context) and bottom-up (e.g., speech signal, noise) information interact to determine speech perception.
 I would like to utilize simultaneous fMRI and EEG to tap into the feedback and feedforward mechanisms in speech.
 I’m experienced with collecting and analyzing fMRI data with various experimental designs and analysis approaches (e.g., ANOVA, functional connectivity, correlation analysis, ROI, DTI).
 I’m honored to be part of the IBRAIN training program to advance my neuroimaging skills and to assist IBACS in providing the technical, intellectual, and educational support to the UConn research community.